-Assuming the utilization of leverage in the amount of 30% of our total assets and an annual interest rate of 3.62% payable on such leverage (based on market rates as of the date of this prospectus), the additional income that we must earn (net of debt-related expenses) in order to cover such leverage is approximately \$2,244,400.
+Assuming the utilization of leverage in the amount of 30% of our total assets and an annual interest rate of 3.02% payable on such leverage (based on market rates as of the date of this prospectus), the additional income that we must earn (net of debt-related expenses) in order to cover such leverage is approximately \$1,980,000.
 Our actual costs of leverage may be higher or lower than that assumed in the previous example.

 Following the completion of the offering, we may increase the amount of leverage outstanding.
 We may incur additional borrowings in order to maintain our desired leverage ratio of 30%.
 Leverage creates a greater risk of loss, as well as a potential for more gain, for the common stock than if leverage was not used.
 Interest on borrowings may be at a fixed or floating rate, and the interest at a floating rate generally will be based on short-term rates.
 The costs associated with our use of leverage, including the issuance of such leverage and the payment of dividends or interest on such leverage, will be borne entirely by the holders of common stock.
 As long as the rate of return, net of our applicable expenses, on our investment portfolio investments purchased with leverage exceeds the costs associated with such leverage, we will generate more return or income than will be needed to pay such costs.
 In this event, the excess will be available to pay higher dividends to holders of common stock.
 Conversely, if the return on such assets is less than the cost of leverage and our other expenses, the return to the holders of our common stock will diminish.
 To the extent that we use leverage, the NAV and market price of our common stock and the yield to holders of common stock will be more volatile.
 Our leveraging strategy may not be successful.
-Because our

-Advisor's fee is based on total assets (including any assets acquired with the proceeds of leverage), our Advisor's fee will be higher if we utilize leverage.
+Because our Advisor's fee is based on total assets (including any assets acquired with the proceeds of leverage), our Advisor's fee will be higher if we utilize leverage.
 See "Risks Related to Our Use of Leverage."

-The following table is designed to illustrate the effect of leverage on the return to a holder of our common stock in the amount of approximately 30% of our total assets, assuming a cost of leverage of 4.50% and hypothetical annual returns of our portfolio of minus 10% to plus 10%.
+The following table is designed to illustrate the effect of leverage on the return to a holder of our common stock in the amount of approximately 12% of our total assets, assuming a cost of leverage of 3.02% and hypothetical annual returns of our portfolio of minus 10% to plus 10% based on our financial condition on December 31, 2014.
 As the table shows, leverage generally increases the return to holders of common stock when portfolio return is positive and greater than the cost of leverage and decreases the return when the portfolio return is negative or less than the cost of leverage.
 The figures appearing in the table are hypothetical and actual returns may be greater or less than those appearing in the table.
 See "Risk Factors-Risks Related to Our Use of Leverage."

 Assumed Portfolio Return (Net of Expenses)

-(10%) (5%) 0% 5% 10%
+(10%) (5)% 0% 5% 10%

-Corresponding Common Stock Return (16.2)% (9.1)% (1.9)% 5.2% 12.4%
+Corresponding Common Stock Return -15.6% -8.4% -1 3% 5.8% 13.0%